Yukisschu/anhuigui/content/_index.md

 Hi!
 Welcome to my website!
 :smiling_face_with_open_hands:<br>
 {{< /lead >}}
 I am Anhui, I obtained my Master's degree in Business Administration: Digital Business (with distinction) from the [University of Amsterdam](https://www.uva.nl/).
-My primary research interest lies in utilising machine learning techniques to reveal inherent patterns and gain insights from online data, with a specific focus on the downstream application in suicide prevention.<br>
+My primary research interest focuses on the application and refinement of machine learning models for downstream descriptive and predictive tasks, as well as the development and deployment of prescriptive analytics that can generate actionable insights from online user data.<br>

 I created this website to share what I love and what I have learned.
 You can explore the [projects]({{< ref "projects" >}}) to take a look at the data science-related projects I have done or am currently working on.
-You can also find some [summaries]({{< ref "posts" >}}) covering computer science topics, such as `machine learning`, `git`, `website building`, which I believe might be fun and useful.
-The [Tags]({{< ref "tags" >}}) button at the bottom left will help you find topics that align with your interests.<br>
+I wrote some [summaries]({{< ref "posts" >}}), such as `machine learning`, `data science`, `git`, which I believe might be fun and useful.
+You can also explore via [Tags]({{< ref "tags" >}}) to help you easily find topics that align with your interests.<br>